 After setting up the account, Howard emailed the Naples Blue Room and told them his personal code.
 They emailed back to confirm the seat reservation and instructed him to go on the Trenitalia website, where he logged on and found that the seats had been reserved under his account, and he was then able to purchase and print the tickets.
 This was set up in English, and it was easy to do the transaction.
 So when we arrived in the Naples Blue Room on the travel date, we had our printed tickets and didn’t have to buy them.
 On the train you will need to have your tickets available to show the conductor.

 Interestingly, the Florence Blue Room was unaware of this procedure.
-They confirmed the seat reservation by email, but told us it was impossible to purchase tickets for wheelchair seating in advance.
+They confirmed the seat reservation by email but told us it was impossible to purchase tickets for wheelchair seating in advance.
 So we purchased them at the Florence train station on the travel date.
 Howard was taken to the front of the line.
-We didn’t get the advance purchase discount, but we were charged second class fare for first class seats.
+We didn’t get the advance purchase discount, but we were charged a second-class fare for first-class seats.
 (If you’ve reserved a wheelchair space but haven’t purchased tickets in advance, as in this case, the space will be held for you and not assigned to anyone else.
 If you change plans, it’s important to cancel your reservation so the space can be made available to another wheelchair user.)

 Italian travel agencies sell train tickets, so theoretically you can reserve a wheelchair space and purchase tickets at a travel agency anywhere in Italy, but we’ve tried this and the travel agencies didn’t know how to handle accessible seating.
 It’s best to avoid travel agencies for train reservations.